magdesign/PocketVJ-CP-exh/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
-Add any other context about the problem here.
+Add any other context  here, if the problem was solved or you found a workaround, be polite enough the share it here!